Six Tips for Leaders to Create Effective Team Collaboration

 6. Promote Sharing Feedback As a Step Towards Team Collaboration

-Strong relationships are not just built during games, quizzes, and activities, they are also built through respectful conversations that include sharing feedback with each other.
+Lastly, strong relationships are not just built during games, quizzes, and activities, they are also built through respectful conversations that include sharing feedback with each other.

 During your next virtual session, ask every member to come with a list of: